 What is the "sample of written work"?

 In the sample of written work (maximum length: 5000 words), applicants should prove that they are able to work and write scientifically.
 The topic can be chosen freely.
-The sample of written work might be a shortened paper you wrote during your studies; so you do not necessarily write a new one.
-The sample of written work should a current scientific text you wrote, e.g. assignments, term papers, Bachelor thesis.
+The sample of written work might be a shortened paper you wrote during your studies; so you do not necessarily need to write a new one.
+The sample of written work should be a current scientific text you wrote, e.g. assignments, term papers, Bachelor thesis.
 The following types of texts will be accepted:

 - Complete paper which does not exceed the defined number of words